okob93/Digital-Concept-Tutorial/README.md

 Octal number system (Base-8)( In base 8 there are 8 digits: 0, 1, 2, 3, 4, 5, 6, and 7).
 Hexadecimal number system (Base- 16)(In base 16 there are 16 digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F).
 This link here can help you convert any ASC11 messages [Convert Calculator](https://www.calculators.tech/text-to-ascii).

+# This concept is for student that are starting the IT program or any thing related to computer.